How to Build a Floating Vanity

 A modern cherry cabinet supports a heavy counter while levitating above the bath floor.

 Synopsis: Because Fine Homebuilding‘s Project House was about to get a new custom bathroom sink (see “Make Your Own Lightweight Concrete Vanity Top,” FHB #234) made by Buddy Rhodes, it was time to build some cabinetry to match.
-The editors turned to Nancy Hiller, and in this “Master Carpenter” article, she describes how she built a sleek cherry vanity that floats above the bathroom floor and is compliant with the Americans with Disabilities Act.
+The editors turned to Nancy Hiller, and in this “Master Carpenter” article, she describes how she built a sleek cherry floating vanity that is compliant with the Americans with Disabilities Act.
 For this vanity, Hiller used plywood for the carcases, but coated the exterior with cherry-veneered moisture-resistant MDF.
 After the carcases and drawers were assembled, Hiller hung the unit on the bathroom wall, using four 16-in. steel brackets (rated for 330 lb. per pair) to suspend the vanity.
 This article includes sidebars on custom veneer, clamping techniques to make sure boxes are square, using router templates for precise work, and determining the extent of support that a hanging vanity needs.
 Also, watch the companion video series demonstrating the processes used in this project.

 As someone who prefers not to be vexed by job-related anxieties in the wee hours, I work hard to prevent foreseeable problems.
 On most jobs, gravity is the cabinetmaker’s friend.
 When it comes to floating furniture, however, gravity poses certain challenges.
 If you don’t take these challenges seriously, you may find yourself with a cabinet that wants to fall apart—or worse, one that falls off the wall.